rnystrom/Blog/_posts/2011-02-22-HTML5-Websockets.md

 ---
 layout: post
-title: HTML5 Websockets and You
+title: "HTML5 Websockets and You"
 ---

 > This is a post from my original Wordpress blog.
 It has some valuable information so I decided to reinstate some of these old posts.
 Originally posted on February 22, 2011.